Attack on USNS Card: Aftermath

 For the VC commandos of the 65th Special Operations Group, the explosion on Card signalled a successful mission.
 By sunrise, Card had settled 48 ft into the river with its engine compartment completely flooded.
 Five American civilians who worked on the ship died as a result of the attack.
 Due to rapid response from the ship's crew and local authorities, flooding inside the ship was quickly stopped and it was stabilized.
 An inspection revealed that the explosion had torn a hole 12 ft long and 3 ft high, on the starboard side of the ship.

 In the days that followed, five US Navy divers were deployed to Saigon from the Philippines, in addition to several salvage teams from US bases in Japan and the Military Sea Transport Service Command.
-Amongst the divers was founding US Navy Seals member Roy Boehm, who claimed to have recovered the remains of a Hagerson Demolition Pack, a specialised explosive charge used by US navy frogmen.
+Amongst the divers was founding US Navy SEALs member Roy Boehm, who claimed to have recovered the remains of a Hagerson Demolition Pack, a specialized explosive charge used by US Navy frogmen.
 Boehm speculated that the explosives used in the attack had been stolen from his own South Vietnamese Navy unit by a group of deserters who had been mistreated by a South Vietnamese officer.

 USS Reclaimer, a rescue and salvage ship, bound for the Philippines, was ordered to change course and sail for Saigon.
 The tugboat USS Tawakoni based at Subic Bay in the Philippines was placed on standby, and later received orders to sail to South Vietnam.
 Upon arrival in Saigon, US Navy divers and salvage teams tried to pump water from Card's flooded compartments.

 Their initial attempts were hindered by malfunctions in the pumping equipment, and poor diving conditions in the river.
 It took salvors 17 days to refloat Card.
 They then began the process of moving the ship by installing a 6-inch pump and generators in Card to pump bilge water.
 Reclaimer and Tawakoni then towed Card to Subic Bay where it underwent further repairs.

 After Card was sunk, North Vietnam made use of the incident for propaganda purposes.
 On 20 October 1964, the North Vietnamese government issued a postage stamp which proclaimed an "Aircraft Carrier of America sunk in the Harbor of Saigon", to praise the Viet Cong commandos who carried out the attack.
 The US Navy refused to admit Card had been sunk even for a brief period of time, instead stating Card was damaged and quickly repaired.

 For the remainder of 1964, the VC launched further attacks on US targets such as the Brinks Hotel and Bien Hoa Air Base, but there were no significant responses from the US military.
 Card returned to service on 11 December 1964 and remained in service until 1970, when it was placed in the Reserve Fleet.